righettod/pst-digger/README.md

 Program to analyze mails stored into a Microsoft Outlook PST file and find one based on search keywords.
 There no need of Microsoft Outlook on the target computer.

+This project is implemented using Maven (v3.x) structure.

 # Build the program

 Use the following Maven command line: